A Visitor's Guide to Exploring Downtown Palm Springs, CA

 The city's perfect weather (it's sunny and warm about 350 days a year) means you can always just go outside and take a walk or go for a run.
 It's also fun to go swimming, especially during the hot summers.
 The compact downtown area is perfect for exploring on foot.

 Palm Springs is also very bike-friendly with dedicated bike lanes and bike paths.
 Many hotels offer guests free loaner bikes, and there are many places in town that rent bicycles and e-bikes.
 You can really have some fun on the bike-only Gene Autry Bikeway located an easy ride from downtown off Ramon Road near the airport.

-Pickleball, an easier version of tennis, is popular in Palm Springs, and there are 12 public pickleball courts at Demuth Park.
+Pickleball, an easier version of tennis, is popular in Palm Springs, and there are 12 public pickleball courts at Demuth Park, located near the airport.
 Ruth Hardy Park is a downtown park with lots of green space, basketball and tennis courts, sand volleyball courts, and picnic areas.

 Palm Springs is surrounded by mountains, and it's very easy to get out and explore them.
 There are two popular hiking trails located right in the downtown area.
 One is the North Lykken Trail, which starts at the end of Ramon Road, one of the city's main thoroughfares.

 Another downtown hiking trail is the Palm Springs Museum Trail, which starts right behind the city's art museum.
 This trail is relatively difficult, as it rises about 1,000 feet.
 The loop trail is two miles long, and the turnaround point boasts picnic tables and a great view of the Coachella Valley.
 It connects with the North Lykken Trail here.
 The Museum Trail is also the start of the epic Cactus to Clouds hike, considered one of the most difficult in the US.